 Eugenius Birch was commissioned by the West Pier Company in 1863 to “erect a handsome, commodious and substantial Iron Promenade Pier” that would showcase Brighton as a leading British resort and encourage new visitors.
 It was hugely successful and between 1918 and 1919, when visiting was at its peak, it entertained 2 million visitors.

 Birch’s innovative designs incorporated two identical, square ‘Italianate’ toll houses that were far grander than any other pier to date.
 It marked the West Pier out as both ambitious and innovative, particularly on matters of engineering and architecture.
 Initially admission to the pier was by payment of a toll of two pence (about £5 today), reduced to one penny on Sundays, but once the pier opened, the two booths instead became shops.
 For much of the pier’s history the eastern booth was used by a tobacconist and cigar merchant.
 It was later owned by Maynards and then became the Rock Shop, which many of you will remember.

 The buildings became notable, integral and recognisable features of the West Pier and one factor in the Grade I listing of the pier as being of exceptional importance.

 The decline of the West Pier

-The popularity and state of the West Pier declined after World War 2.
+The popularity and state of the West Pier declined after the Second World War.
 Fires and storm damage took their toll and in 2004 Heritage Lottery Funding withdrew support and plans to restore the pier were abandoned.

 The western tollbooth was dismantled in the 1970s and by the time Planning Permission and Listed Building Consent for British Airways i360 was granted in October 2006, only the eastern tollbooth (the Rock Shop), was still standing.